cumulus-digital/cmls-amp-cms-utils/README.md

 ## Development server

-`npm start` will launch a local http server at `http://localhost:3000` serving the contents of the `dist` folder.
+`npm start` will launch a local http server at `http://localhost:3000` serving *development* env bundles.

-Be aware the deve server will allow communication from ANYWHERE.
+Be aware the dev server will allow connections from **ANYWHERE**.
 This helps with interception and redirection of the live scripts on a production site.
 The Chrome extension [Requestly](https://chrome.google.com/webstore/detail/requestly-open-source-htt/mdnleldcmiljblolnjhpnblkcekpdkpa) is useful for testing local changes on the fly by intercepting the live script includes from the CDN and redirecting them to the local node server.

-# Deployment
+`npm run serve-prod` launches the dev server serving *production* env bundles.

+## Production build

-`npm run build` will compile all scripts into the `dist` dir.
+`npm run build` compiles all scripts and styles into the `dist` dir.

-# Upgrading

-`npm run full-upgrade`
+## Updating packages

+`npm run full-upgrade` performs an update and upgrade of npm packages in one.
+It *does not* rebuild `dist`.